Boyer-Moore - The String Matcher That Skips More Than It Reads

-Bad Character Heuristic
+Bad Character Rule

-- If $c$ appears at pattern position $k < j$, shift the pattern right so $P[k]$ aligns with $T[i+j]$.
+- If $c$ appears at position $k < j$: shift the pattern so $P[k]$ aligns with the text’s $c$.

-Formally, let $\text{last}[c]$ be the rightmost index of character $c$ in $P$, or $-1$ if absent.
+Formally, let $\text{last}[c]$ be the rightmost index of character $c$ in $P$ (or $-1$ if absent).
 The bad character shift is:

-$$\text{shift}_{\text{bc}} = j - \text{last}[c]$$
+$$\text{shift}_\text{bc} = j - \text{last}[c]$$

 for c in Sigma: last[c] = -1